-Odyssey Interactive raises $6 million to make mobile games for hardcore fans
+Odyssey Interactive raises $6 million to make mobile games for competitive fans

 The studio is based in Kitchener, Canada, near Toronto.
 The funding gives them runway to make several games, not just a single game.
 Like many game studios that are spinning out of League of Legends creator Riot Games, the developers want to be part of a ninja team that strikes fast.
 When Riot Games was small a decade ago, it was easier to feel that way.
 But now Riot is huge, based on the success of League of Legends, with more than 2,000 people.

 The investors gave the studio the money even though the team hasn’t announced a game.
 In fact, the team hasn’t even decided which game to make itself.
-The team is in the midst of prototyping game ideas, but the investors liked the pedigree of the developers and the way they were approaching their work.
+Odyssey Interactive is in the midst of prototyping game ideas, but the investors liked the pedigree of the developers and the way they were approaching their work.

-“We didn’t come to this with an idea that had been sitting in our heads for 10 years about the exact game we wanted to make,” said Dax Andrus, president of Odyssey Interactive, in an interview with GamesBeat.
+“We didn’t come to this with an idea that had been sitting in our heads for 10 years about the exact game we wanted to make,” Odyssey Interactive president Dax Andrus said in an interview with GamesBeat.
 “We’re in a prototype phase right now where we are going through a bundle of ideas.”

 Andrus said his team is looking at games like King of Glory, a successful hardcore game in China that is geared toward hardcore players.

-Odyssey Interactive CEO Richard Henke added in an interview with GamesBeat, “We were privileged coming out of Riot Games having worked on Teamfight Tactics.
+Odyssey Interactive CEO Richard Henkel added in an interview with GamesBeat, “We were privileged coming out of Riot Games having worked on Teamfight Tactics.
 There was a lot of trust in our ability to execute.”

-It’s not clear what they will build.
-But the team noted that, besides King of Glory, their favorite games include Age of Empires, Starcraft, Counter-Strike: Global Offensive, World of Warcraft, Dota 2, and League of Legends.

-The fact that they got so much money speaks well to their backgrounds at Riot Games.

-Their plan is to make mobile video game games that will give players an emotional connection with other players, and create a positive cultural impact.
-They say their goal is to create a “game that you live,” or one that becomes so ingrained in your habits that you can’t stop talking about them.
+The team noted that, besides King of Glory, their favorite games include Age of Empires, Starcraft, Counter-Strike: Global Offensive, World of Warcraft, Dota 2, and League of Legends.
+Their plan is to make mobile video games that will give players an emotional connection with other players, and create a positive cultural impact.
+They say their goal is to create a “game that you live,” or one that becomes so ingrained in your habits that you can’t stop talking about it.

-“I was consistently working in pockets of Riot where there were new ideas forming,” Andrus said.
-“I was always seeking out the most interesting opportunities at Riot.
-Teamfight Tactics was one of the most accelerated of those.”

 A Riotous team

-Henkel was the former Riot Games co-product lead on Teamfight Tactics, product lead on League of Legends: Summoner’s Rift, and producer on League of Legends engine development.

-Andrus is the former Riot Games co-product lead on Teamfight Tactics, strategic advisory lead for Riot R&D, and player growth lead for League of Legends.
+The fact that the Odyssey Interactive got so much money speaks well to the employee’s backgrounds at Riot Games.
+Henkel was the former Riot Games coproduct lead on Teamfight Tactics, product lead on League of Legends: Summoner’s Rift, and producer on League of Legends engine development.
+Andrus is the former Riot Games coproduct lead on Teamfight Tactics, strategic advisory lead for Riot R&D, and player growth lead for League of Legends.

-The team worked on titles such as League of Legends and Teamfight Tactics.
-Part of the reason they are leaving Riot Games where they had great experiences working on games is that they want to continue working on games with small team environments like they used to have at Riot but no longer have.
+Part of the reason they are leaving Riot Games where they had great experiences is that they want to continue working on games with small team environments.

-“We had a magical feeling around development with Teamfight Tactics that we hadn’t gotten before,” said Henkel said.
+“We had a magical feeling around development with Teamfight Tactics that we hadn’t gotten before,” Henkel said.
 “There were just 10 of us and the speed at which we were able to work just felt incredible.
 It felt like a rocket ship to the moon.”

 Andrus added, “Working on a small team in a small studio was a huge selling point for me to join Odyssey.”

-The other founders include Eric Lawless, chief technology officer.
+The other founders include David Capurro, chief technology officer.
 He was the former Riot Games design lead on the League of Legends Champions team, design lead on League of Legends: Summoner’s Rift team, and lead balance designer on League of Legends.

-And the final founder is David Capurro, chief creative officer.
-He is the former Netflix senior full-stack engineer at Netflix, a software architect on League of Legends, and a senior UI engineer at Netflix.
+And the final founder is Eric Lawless, chief creative officer.
+He has been a senior full-stack engineer at Netflix, a software architect on League of Legends, and a senior UI engineer at Netflix.

-They moved to Canada because to be close to family and because of the good tax breaks that the Canadian government gives to startups.
+They moved to Canada to be close to family and because of the good tax breaks that the Canadian government gives to startups.
 They plan to hire four or five people and so expect to have around eight to 10 people by the end of the year.
-By the end of 2021, they might have 20 people, Henkel said.
+By the end of 2021, they might have 20 people, Henkel estimated.
 “We don’t want to grow too fast and lose the culture we want to build,” Henkel said.

-Henkel said it was a good environment for raising money, in part because there are so many game-focused venture funds now.
+Henkel added the time is ripe for raising money, in part because so many venture funds focus on games now.
 In fact, the team was highly sought after and so it could be picky, focusing on VCs who had experience working with game teams before.

-The next task is to go through the ideas and to start developing them so the team can figure out which game is the winning idea.
+The next task is to go through the ideas and start developing them to figure out which game is the winning idea.

 “Ideas are a dime a dozen,” Henkel said.
 “It comes down to the execution and the timing.”